Frankham History, Family Crest & Coats of Arms

 - Origins Available:

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Frankham family name to the British Isles.
 They lived in Norfolk, in the village of Fransham

 Early Origins of the Frankham family

-Another 214 words (15 lines of text) covering the years 1198, 1273, and 1334 are included under the topic Early Frankham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Frankham research.
+Another 98 words (7 lines of text) covering the years 1198, 1273, and 1334 are included under the topic Early Frankham History in all our PDF Extended History products and printed products wherever possible.

 Frankham Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Fransham, Francham, Frensham, Frenchum, Franchum, Franchem, Franshem, Frencham, Franchomme and many more.

 Early Notables of the Frankham family (pre 1700)